AdityaBahl/Wordle-Game/README.md

-# Wordle Game Using NodeJs and APIs
+# Wordle Game Using Node.js and APIs

 ## Technologies Used